Predators’ Roman Josi wins Norris Trophy; Capitals’ John Carlson finishes second

 Carlson became the Capitals’ all-time leader in points by a defenseman in late February, passing Johansson’s mark of 474.
 Carlson, who debuted during the 2009-10 season, has 478 career points.
 He is under contract with the Capitals through 2025-26.

-However, regardless of the honor going to Josi, Johansson believes that Carlson could be a Norris Trophy finalist for years to come.
+Even with the honor going to Josi, Johansson believes Carlson could be a Norris Trophy finalist for years to come.
 Johansson said the blue-liner has the “opportunity to be the best defensive defenseman because of his skating, size and strength.”

 Johansson expects this won’t be the first time Carlson is named a finalist.